algonquindesign-grads/2021/_students/zwicker-zach.md

 intro_text: |
    Hello there!
 My name is Zach, and I’ve been a designer since my early teens.
 I really enjoy the start to finish process of artistic creation that inspires to me work at it everyday.
 The feeling of solving problems with creative solutions is one I thrive for.
 quote_text: |
-  Simplicity is the Ultimate Sophistication - Leonardo da Vinci
+  Simplicity is the Ultimate Sophistication
+quote_author: |
+  — Leonardo da Vinci
 portfolio_image1: "/projects/zwicker-zach-project-1.jpg"
 portfolio_video2: "/projects/zwicker-zach-project-2.mp4"
 portfolio_image3: "/projects/zwicker-zach-project-3.jpg"